-The Reserve Bank's policy and business operations are highly dependent on information technology (IT) systems.
-The Bank's risk management framework supports an ongoing focus on managing the risks associated with complex IT systems.
-The Bank's IT Department collaborates with relevant business areas to facilitate the monitoring, assessment and management of IT-related risks and ensure IT-related initiatives are consistent with the
+These activities are highly dependent on information technology (IT) systems.
+The Reserve Bank's risk management framework supports an ongoing focus on managing the risks associated with complex IT systems.
+The Bank's IT Department collaborates with relevant business areas to facilitate the monitoring, assessment and management of IT-related risks and ensures IT-related initiatives are consistent with the Bank's technology strategy.

-Bank's IT strategy.
 This work is supported by the continuous evaluation of industry developments in order to ensure that the Bank's systems and procedures conform to current IT standards and remain robust.
-Assessment of appropriate staff resourcing, the adequacy of controls over IT processes and the level of security over information management are all incorporated in the Bank's risk management framework.
+Assessment of appropriate resourcing, the adequacy of IT process controls and the level of security over information management are all incorporated in the Bank's risk management framework.

-As part of the Reserve Bank's management of the risks associated with technology and operational systems, a significant focus is placed on the ongoing security of these systems.
-The Bank invests in significant security controls and risk assurance functions, which are supported by a regular controls testing regime.
+As part of the Reserve Bank's management of the risks associated with technology and operational systems, a significant focus is placed on the security of these systems.
+The Bank invests in significant security controls and risk assurance functions, which are supported by a regular assessment regime.
 These activities are informed by liaison with the security services, other central banks, the Australian Government and industry participants.
-The Bank receives regular independent assurance of its compliance with security strategies endorsed by the Australian Signals Directorate, and maintains independent certification for the International ISO Standard for Information Security Management ISO27001.
+The Bank receives regular independent assurance of its compliance with security strategies endorsed by the Australian Signals Directorate, and maintains independent certification for the ISO 27001 global standard for Information Security Management.